StanForever/awesome-websites/README.md

 * [https://fixmie.com](https://fixmie.com/) : Fixmie analyzes and automatically fixes your source code by providing smart and useful suggestions.
 * [https://frontendchecklist.io](https://frontendchecklist.io) : The Front-End Checklist is an exhaustive list of all elements you need to have / to test before launching your website / HTML page to production.
 * [https://www.factoftheday1.com](https://www.factoftheday1.com/) : A fact every business day about the tech industry, business leadership, and thought-provoking ideas.
+* [https://www.feeonlyindia.com](https://www.feeonlyindia.com/) : An association of financial planners who do not sell any products or earn commissions, and who work purely in the client's best interest.
+* [https://thefundoo.com/Tools](https://thefundoo.com/Tools) : Suite of tools useful for Share Market, Mutual Funds investors.

 ## G :
 * [http://gizoogle.net](http://gizoogle.net/) : Translate your words into Snoop Dogg style gangsta.